Rio Tinto Q1 iron ore, copper miss forecasts, shares drop

 The shortfall has been helping shore up seaborne-traded iron ore prices despite slowing demand from China, the biggest buyer of Australian ore.

-In aluminum, where Rio Tinto is one of the world's top producers, output fell to 854,000 metric tonnes from 961,000 tonnes in the previous quarter and tonnes in the year-ago period.
+In aluminium, where Rio Tinto is one of the world's top producers, output fell to 854,000 tonnes from 961,000 tonnes in the previous quarter and 944,000 tonnes in the year-ago period.

-Rio signaled a major retreat from its aluminum business last October when it unveiled plans to sell 13 assets, including smelters and alumina refineries, only four years after buying aluminum giant Alcan in one of the sector's biggest ever deals.
+Rio signalled a major retreat from its aluminium business last October when it unveiled plans to sell 13 assets, including smelters and alumina refineries, only four years after buying aluminium giant Alcan in one of the sector's biggest ever deals.

-Aluminum prices have shed about a fifth of their value since touching a peak of $2,800 per metric tonne in May last year and analysts estimate about 30 percent of global aluminum operations are loss-making.
+Aluminium prices have shed about a fifth of their value since touching a peak of $2,800 per tonne in May last year and analysts estimate about 30 percent of global aluminium operations are loss-making.

 (Additional reporting by Manolo Serapio in SINGAPORE; Editing by Alex Richardson)